Should I consent to an AVO?

 Even if you consent to an AVO being made without admissions, the making of the order can still place certain restrictions and prohibitions on a number of areas of employment such as working with children, the security industry and even the ability to carry out agriculture and farming duties.

-Will an AVO prevent me from working with children?
+Will an consenting to an AVO prevent me from working with children?

 If your current employment involves working with children, or if you intend to engage in employment that may put you in contact with children (‘child-related work’), the making of an AVO can have serious consequences and can result in the termination of that employment.